 Master of Science in Mechanical Engineering - Degree Requirements

 There are three options to earning the master of science mechanical engineering (MSME) degree:

 - Thesis option: This degree option is intended primarily for students who wish to conduct research and expand mechanical engineering knowledge.
 A thesis is required.
 (This is the only degree option for which graduate assistantships are available.)

 - Non-thesis option.
 This degree option is intended primarily for the professional working engineer who wants advanced technical courses but would benefit more from completing an advanced engineering design project than a research thesis.

-Regardless of the option selected, a student must complete a graduate course in advanced mathematics (MATH 5311 or equivalent).
+Regardless of the option selected, a student must complete a graduate course in advanced mathematics (MATH 5311).
 At least 18 hours (including the thesis or report) must be in the major area; at least six hours must be in a supporting area and can include courses outside the department.

 The supporting courses may be in mechanical engineering but must represent a specialty distinct from the major courses.
 At least two-thirds of the credit hours applied to the degree must be taught by a department in the College of Engineering and Computer Science.